 Here is an interactive map (scroll down the page to animate the eclipse map) detailing where this eclipse is visible:

 A lunar eclipse has nearly equal probability of being a total, partial umbral or only penumbral.
 Those of you studying or following the Saros cycle on periodicity of eclipses, please refer to this link for details:

 As per the ancient Sanskrit soli-lunar calendar, the umbral eclipse time-period determines the actual impact of a lunar eclipse.
-For example, the umbral eclipse takes effect in Los Angeles, California the moon enters the umbra on Sunday, 15th May from 7:27pm, however it will be appear above the horizon only from 7:40pm; the total eclipse begins at 04:11am; the maximum eclipse is at 04:18am; the total eclipse ends at 04:25am; and the umbral eclipse is over after 05:52am, as shown in this location guide:
+For example, in Los Angeles, California the moon enters the umbra on Sunday, 15th May from 7:27pm, however it will be appear above the horizon only from 7:40pm; the total eclipse starts from 8:29pm with the maximum eclipse at 9:11pm; the total eclipse ends at 9:53pm, and the moon leaves the umbra at 10:55pm, as shown in this location guide:

 You may determine the nature, extent, and time duration of the eclipse relevant to your location using the above link and creating your own location eclipse guide.

 How to Face an Eclipse

 In general, eclipses indicate an interruption of the energy of the luminaries and hence are deemed as important events for life on Earth.
 An eclipse affects all plants and trees especially those on land receiving the sunlight and moonlight directly.
 Other living creatures such as birds, mammals, reptiles, amphibians and even insects have been seen harnessing the power of these transitional events.